-Lirica had no funding, and it was not even Sony Music’s core business, but what if he could convince them to invest in this new venture?
-It was an ambitious proposition, and one we couldn’t really resist.
+A guy named Paul Custance from Sony Music came to see us with a great idea.
+He had the fantastic brainwave to combine Sony’s music catalogue with a gamified app to teach people different languages.
+It was not even Sony Music’s core business!
+But what if he could convince them to invest in this new venture?
+It was an ambitious proposition, and one we couldn’t resist.

-The language learning app market is crowded, and there are clear market leaders.
+The language learning app market is crowded.
+There are clear market leaders such as Duolingo, Mondly, Memrise and Babbel.
 In order to disrupt this space, we had to deliver on the promise to teach a language through the memorable, culturally relevant and engaging medium of music.

-We started with a series of workshops to define our core value proposition.
-Our challenge was to narrow down our features to target user jobs and pain-points that other products were not addressing: engagement and cultural relevance.
+Our user experience design team started with a series of UX workshops to define our core value proposition.
+Our challenge was to narrow down features to user jobs and pain-points that other language learning apps weren’t addressing.
+Our focus was engagement and cultural relevance.

-We focused on the Spanish language for our MVP, and we partnered with the Cervantes Institute, the leading Spanish Language Teaching institution.
+We focused on the Spanish language for our Minimum Viable Product (MVP).
+To help us we partnered with the Cervantes Institute, the leading Spanish Language Teaching institution.

-Through exhaustive research of the market and multiple conversations with users and teachers, we narrowed down a feature set that became a prototype developed in Unity, with Sony investment.
-This was our tool to learn and finetune the final product, and showcase to future investors.
+Our UX team conducted exhaustive research of the market and had multiple conversations with users and teachers.
+This helped us narrow down a feature set that became a lean UX prototype that we developed in Unity.
+Sony Music invested in the prototype and gave us access to its extensive catalogue of international artists such as Nicky Jam, Shakira and Enrique Iglesias.
+This was our tool to learn and fine tune the final product, and showcase to future investors.

-We put the emphasis on fun, cultural relevance, and letting the music shine.
-We tested this extensively with Cervantes students, and created a backlog of changes and improvements for the MVP.
+We put the emphasis on cultural relevance, fun gamification and letting the music shine.
+Our UX team tested the prototype with Cervantes students and created a backlog of improvements for the MVP.

-We took stock of all the learning form our prototype and we produced an MVP from the ground up using React Native.
-Lirica was selected to take part into the Accelerator Academy to become an investment ready business, and we launched to the stores in September 2018, securing the 2nd round of funding in 2019.
-Lirica is continually updating with new songs, fine-tuning features and expanding into other languages.
+Our app developers took stock of all the learning from our prototype and produced an MVP using React Native.
+Lirica was chosen to participate in the Accelerator Academy to prepare the company for financing.
+We launched the app to the stores in September 2018, securing the 2nd round of funding in 2019.

 We definitely wouldn't be where we are without Milo Creative.
 Within a few months of launch, Google featured it as one of the best apps of the year.
 The feedback that we get from users is that the functionality is fantastic and the design is crystal clear.
 That's definitely a tribute to their work.
 Milo Creative provides a huge amount of value.